United Kingdom · tool

 Destination-specific money tips

-- •Avoid using ATMs inside tourist shops or convenience stores, as they often have higher fees.
-Look for bank-affiliated ATMs.
+- •Avoid withdrawing cash from standalone ATMs in tourist hotspots, as they often have higher fees.
+Use bank-affiliated ATMs.

-- •Whisky tasting experiences can be surprisingly affordable for the quality, especially outside the most tourist-heavy spots.
+- •Whisky tasting experiences can be surprisingly affordable, especially outside the most tourist-centric bars.